What have you done when you have torn the page of a book you want to keep? My guess is you have repaired it with tape.

 I recently carelessly broke one of my own books by leaving it open and absent-mindedly piling lots of stuff on it.

-If it’s glued together, like most paperbacks, it’s more difficult to repair, but there are ways.
+If a book is glued together, like most paperbacks, it’s more difficult to repair, but there are ways.

 Bookworms are real worms that get into books and eat the pages.
 There’s not much that can be done to fix what they’ve damaged, but at least it’s possible to get rid of them before they do any more.